Takumi Kawanishi: 2019–2020: Produce 101 Japan and debut with JO1

-2021–present: Acting debut
+2021–present: Acting debut and first EP

 Kawanishi made his acting debut on February 26, 2021, playing an unnamed role in the Yoshimoto Kogyo-produced anthology film Meters Away, Worlds Apart segment "Today is A Good Day", alongside his group-mates Ren Kawashiri and Syoya Kimata.
 On March 3, 2023, Kawanishi was cast as Sōma Shiki in the live version of the web manga series Play It Cool, Guys, with Yuta Nakamoto, Dori Sakurada, and Maito Fujioka.
 The first episode aired on April 14.

 Kawanishi wrote JO1's digital single "Happy Unbirthday" for the group's Alice in Wonderland-inspired exhibition, JO1 in Wonderland!.
 The song was released on March 26, 2024.
 In May, Kawanishi made his lead feature debut with Hiroki Kazama's '.
 He played the recluse electronic music composer Kiyosumi Umino opposite Hiyori Sakurada.
 Kawanishi worked with music producer Yaffle to record the song "Surge" for the film, and the rearranged version "Surge" (single edit) was made available on April 29, 2024.
 The digital single also includes the self-written song "Heaven", which Kawanishi described as "a demo song Kiyosumi might have made".

 In July 2024, Kawanishi starred in the film ', which commemorated the 20th anniversary of Fuji TV's variety show Run for Money: Tōsō-chū.
 He played the lead role of Tachibana Yamato, a sprinter from Meio University's track and field team, with his groupmates Sukai Kinjo and Syoya Kimata, as well as Sota Nakajima, Taiki Sato, and Leiya Seguchi of Fantastics from Exile Tribe.
 In October 2025, Kawanishi was cast in Wowow's original drama series on domestic violence victims Shadow Work.
-Kawanishi will play Yūma Araki, a junior detective and partner to the co-lead character.
+Kawanishi played Yūma Araki, a junior detective and partner to the co-lead character.
+On December 5, JO1 released "Santa-san E" (サンタさんへ), a song co-written by Kawanishi and was originally performed a year prior to celebrate the group's fifth anniversary.

+On June 17, 2026, Kawanishi released his collaboration with the Japanese band Monkey Majik, "Unstoppable", to commemorate the band's 20th anniversary.
+He previously listed the band as an artist he admires.
+On June 24, Kawanishi released his first digital extended play (EP), Sketch, with "Kyou mo Manten de Manten Janai" (今日も満点で満天じゃない) served as the lead single.
+Kawanishi later wrote "Murasakiiro" (むらさきいろ), the opening theme of the drama Fūfu to 16-sai: Kyōki no Rinjin (夫婦と16歳〜狂気の隣人〜), starring band mate Issei Mamehara.
+In September, Kawanishi was cast in the prime time drama series Political Lupin.
+He will play Ginji Hanazono, the nephew and secretary of Issey Takahashi's character.